After doing a few adjustments to the vehicle we leave Mareeba after

 around the town while we wait for our train trip.

-Critters Camp.
-They have other trips in the tourist season comprising BBQ
+to Critters Camp.
+They have other trips in the tourist season

-that 60k's is enough time spent on it.
+think that 60k's is enough time spent on it.
 The commentary is

 Worth doing?
 Yep, but only once.

 We head south towards Cloncurry.
 This will mean that we have now driven